RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 .. note::

-   You can find older and development Red Pitaya OS images and Ecosystem zipfiles on our |download server|.
+   You can find older and developed Red Pitaya OS images and Ecosystem zip files on our |download server|.

 .. |download server| raw:: html